Designing products is a dream job for many, probably yours too.

 For our 2020 pick, we went with something fresh off the presses and already seeing a good reception.

-When it comes to the many steps involved in effectively designing SaaS products, the author does a prompt and polished job addressing the planning, product design, development, measuring, testing, and iterating phases.
+When it comes to the many steps involved in effectively designing SaaS products, the author does a prompt and polished job addressing the planning, product design, development, measuring, testing, and iterating phases in his book.

 What an incredible way to look at the 2010-2020 decade, from classic UX design to the modern ‘From Chaos to Concept’ perspectives.
 I hope you enjoy this list and that there were at least a couple of discoveries that you’ll add to your reading list.